crccheck/recipes/recipes/soup.md

 # Gumbo

+Simple gumbo w/ ordinary ingredients.
+The base ingredients have too much salt so don't add more.

-Start by making the roux over medium-low heat in cast iron
+Start by making the roux over medium-low heat in cast iron.
+You'll need

 ## roux
-+ 1 stick of butter
++ 1/2 stick of butter
-+ 3/4 C of flour
++ about 1/4 C of flour
+- heat on the stove or in the oven
--- stir until peanut butter color and consistency
+- stir until peanut butter color and consistency
+- transfer roux for storage

--- Sautee vegetables
+## Sautee vegetables
 + 1 onion
-+ 2 bell pepper
++ 2 bell peppers
 + 6 ribs celery
 + 1 head garlic, peeled whole
--- add stock
+- add 64 oz chicken stock

--- add spices and season to taste
+## add spices and season to taste
 + Tony Chachere's
 + thyme
-+ 1 squire soy sauce
++ 1 T fish sauce

 ## Meat

 + chicken thighs
--- Transfer as much of the roux out as you can
+- Transfer as much of the roux out as you can
+- Cut into bite sized chunks
--- Sear the chicken thighs in the remaining roux residue -- cut into bite sized pieces
+- Sear the chicken thighs in the remaining roux residue
--- transfer to gumbo
+- Transfer to gumbo
--- crisp sausage
--- hold sausage
+- Crisp sausage

--- simmer for an hour
+- Simmer for an hour

 When it's just about ready:

--- mix in roux
+- mix in roux
 + sausage
 + 1 jalapeno, sliced